Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Doc2EDAG

-\paragraph{Memory.} When generating the EDAG sequentially, it is crucial to consider both document-level contexts and entities already in the path.
-Therefore, we design a memory mechanism that initializes a memory tensor $\bm{m}$ with the sentence tensor $\bm{c^d}$ and updates $\bm{m}$ when expanding the EDAG by appending either the associated entity embedding or the zero-padded one for the \texttt{NA} argument.
+\paragraph{Memory.} To better fulfill each path-expanding sub-task, it is crucial to know entities already contained by the path.
+Hence, we design a memory mechanism that initializes a memory tensor $\bm{m}$ with the sentence tensor $\bm{c^d}$ at the beginning and updates $\bm{m}$ when expanding the path by appending either the associated entity embedding or the zero-padded one for the \texttt{NA} argument.
+With this design, each sub-task can own a distinct memory tensor, corresponding to the unique path history.

-\paragraph{Path Expanding.} When expanding the path $p$ for the event role $r$, we conduct a binary classification for each entity, \textit{expanding} (1) or \textit{not} (0).
-To enable the awareness of the current path state, history contexts and the current role, we first concatenate the memory tensor $\bm{m}$ and the entity tensor $\bm{e^d}$, then add them with a trainable event-role-indicator embedding, and encode them with the third Transformer module, Transformer-3, to facilitate the context-aware reasoning.
-Afterward, we extract the enriched entity tensor $\bm{e^r}$ from outputs of Transformer-3 and conduct the path-expanding classification based on $\bm{e^r}$.
+\paragraph{Path Expanding.} For each path-expanding sub-task, we formalize it as a collection of multiple binary classification problems, that is predicting \textit{expanding} (1) or \textit{not} (0) for all entities.
+To enable the awareness of the current path state, history contexts and the current event role, we first concatenate the memory tensor $\bm{m}$ and the entity tensor $\bm{e^d}$, then add them with a trainable event-role-indicator embedding, and encode them with the third Transformer module, Transformer-3, to facilitate the context-aware reasoning.
+Finally, we extract the enriched entity tensor $\bm{e^r}$ from outputs of Transformer-3 and stack a linear classifier over $\bm{e^r}$ to conduct the path-expanding classification.